utkonos/utkonos.github.io/sc_trojan_jwjf/README.md

 prod01-npmjs[.]com
 ```

 The following domains are related by the Cloudflare DNS server pair `carlane.ns.cloudflare[.]com` & `ruben.ns.cloudflare[.]com` as well as being registered with NameSilo.
 These are all various phishing domains with a postal service nexus.
+These domains are related to `scavenger` at very low confidence.

 ```text
 anpost-ie[.]top